alexandrabiancamihai/curbee-challenge/README.md

 Comparison: Can compare nested properties of an object using dot notation.
 List Handling: Can process differences within lists, including additions, removals, and updates.
 For lists containing objects, it can associate changes to specific object instances using identifiers.
 Custom Annotations: Uses @AuditKey to determine the unique identifier of objects within a list.
-Generics: Allows the user to compare objects of any custom type.
+Generics: Allows the user to compare objects of any type.

 Usage:
 Create an instance of DiffTool and call the diff method, passing in the previous and current states of an object: